Agui, Aichi

 Agui (阿久比町, Agui-chō) is a town located in Chita District, Aichi Prefecture, Japan.
-As of 1 October 2019, the town had an estimated population of 28,291 in 10,682 households, and a population density of 1,189 persons per km².
+As of 1 October 2019, the town had an estimated population of 28,291 in 10,682 households and a population density of 1189 PD/km2.
 The total area of the town was 23.80 sqkm.

 Geography

 Agui is located in an inland area of northwestern Chita Peninsula in southern Aichi Prefecture.
 It is located approximately 30 minutes by car or express train from downtown Nagoya.
 The highest elevation is 74.7 meters above sea level.